bohanc2/Job-Pulse-Agent/DEPLOYMENT.md

 - After application starts, the scheduler will automatically begin working
 - Initial collection may take 10-30 minutes
 - Can be manually triggered via Admin Settings → "🔄 Refresh Now"

+**Smart Keyword Rotation (Recommended)**:
+- By default, the scheduler uses keyword rotation to collect more diverse jobs
+- Each hour, it collects jobs for a different keyword (e.g., "software engineer", "data scientist", etc.)
+- This allows you to collect thousands of jobs over time without exceeding daily API limits
+- Example: With 10 keywords and 10 pages each, you can collect 5,000 unique jobs over 10 hours
+- Customize keywords via `ADZUNA_KEYWORDS` environment variable

 ### 3. Monitoring and Logs